In India, top US diplomat calls China ‘elephant in the room’

-Biegun spoke in New Delhi at the opening session of the India-U.S. Forum after his three-day visit to India kicked off Monday.
+Biegun spoke Monday in New Delhi at the opening session of the India-U.S. Forum as his three-day visit to India kicked off.

 “India has a strong and proud tradition of strategic autonomy, and we respect that.
 We do not seek to change India’s traditions,” he said.
 “Rather we want to explore how to empower them and India’s ability to defend its own sovereignty and democracy and to advance Indian interests, across the Indo-Pacific region.”

+Biegun’s New Delhi visit follows a recent flareup in military tensions between China and India over their disputed mountainous border in the Ladakh region.

+China routinely denies criticism of its human rights record as well as its handling of the virus.
+It says concern over its military is unfounded and counters by saying the U.S. is the biggest impediment to peace in places like the South China Sea.

-In that direction, Washington has increased its foreign military sales and intelligence sharing with India, the number two U.S. diplomat said.
+Biegun noted Monday that Washington has increased military equipment sales and intelligence sharing with India.

 “But there is more that we can do, including strengthening India’s ability to defend itself and by promoting interoperability among our militaries,” he said.